nrepesh/AmazonFromSpace/README.md

   2. Planet part 2
   3. Planet part 3
   4. Planet part 4
-  5. Planet part 5
+  5. Planet part 5 # To save the model
-  6. Planet part 6
+  6. Planet part 6 # To run the model and predict